 Bid: This is the Bid price.
-Media buyers and advertisers alike, determine the maximum amount that he or she is willing to pay for certain traffic.
+Media buyers and advertisers alike, determine the maximum amount that they are willing to pay for certain traffic.
 This may result in trickier calculation methods, and if you’re far off in your estimates, you could lose a lot of money this way.

 Flat: Flat rate buys are typically reserved for the biggest media buyers out there.
 It consists of a fixed monthly cost for a large volume of traffic (or for a good ad spot).
 But remember, you need to pay the right price, and that requires a very accurate evaluation, usually done by testing the spot for a few days BEFORE signing on for a month.
 Don’t get caught up in overpaying for a spot that just doesn’t deliver on the results.